COMMUNITY LEADERSHIP PROGRAM

 ▶ Read Less

 College Day inspires thousands of under-resourced and often first generation college-going students in Santa Clara County to develop their personal visions and plans for college success.
-College Day communicates a unified message that college is attainable.
+This event communicates a unified message that college is attainable.
 As a community, Silicon Valley cannot afford to have only 41% of its students college-ready.
 College Day provides the tools and resources to teachers and other caring adults to create a community where every child will have a college dream.

 On October 21st 2016, many of the schools in Santa Clara County will participate in College Day, a day meant inspire a college-going culture, so that all elementary, middle, and high school students can see themselves going to college.
 We are actively recruiting speakers to travel to these local schools and talk about their experiences going to college.
 Your conversation with these students could spark many more future college-going conversations between students and their families, teachers, and friends.
 If you are interested in being a speaker, please fill out this interest form.